 - If instruction is taking place in a pool, no safety craft is required. - A safety craft is a designated craft that is rescue-capable, taking into consideration necessary factors (for example, distance from shore, weather, water and wind conditions), and contains at least one Monitor who meets the first aid certification. - A motorized safety craft must be in the water and accessible while students are dragon boating.
-The operator of the motorized safety craft must have a Pleasure Craft Operator Card and must have experience in navigating the craft.
-The motorized safety craft must not pose a risk to the safety of the dragon boasts (for example, create a wake).

-Safety boats are optional when in a controlled area (for example, a confined location, such as a pool, shallow waters, lakefront, or slow moving river).
+The operator of the motorized safety craft must have a Pleasure Craft Operator Card and must have experience in navigating the craft. - Safety boats are optional when in a controlled area (for example, a confined location, such as a pool, shallow waters, lakefront, or slow moving river).
 Other procedures for rescuing in a controlled area must be developed and in place with appropriate rescue individuals prior to dragon boating.
 Safety boats are required at all other times.